 Big changes start with small changes.
 Try to change the cue, routine AND reward at one time and you’ll end up overwhelmed and unsure of why the new habit didn’t stick.
 Was it the cue that didn’t work or the reward or was the routine too complicated?
 By focusing on one small change you can master it.

 Duhigg outlines the framework of changing a habit towards the end of the book:

 1.Identify the routine

 3. Isolate the cue

 4. Have a plan (Doesn’t it always start with a plan?)

-Let’s work one out together so you can apply these principals to whatever habit you want to tackle.
-We’ll take one of mine; snacking after lunch on cereal.
+Let’s work one out together, so you can apply these steps to whatever habit you want to tackle first.
+Here’s (one of) mine; snacking after lunch on dry cereal.

 Identify the Routine

 The behavior of eating handfuls of sugary cereal after lunch is the habit I want to change .
 I know I’m not actually hungry, because I fix a satisfying lunch, one that is filling and enjoyable.
 I resolve to not do it the next day, yet the next day I’ll put my dishes in the sink and mindlessly grab a handful.